ForgeRock/forgeops/helm/forgerock-metrics/README.md

 To add new alerting rules, add additional rules to fr-alerts.yaml. fr-alerts.yaml is split into groups with a group for each product and a
 separate group for cluster rules.

-See https://prometheus.io/docs/practices/alerting/ for details on configuring alerts.
+See [Prometheus alerting](https://prometheus.io/docs/practices/alerting/) for details on configuring alerts.

 ### Configure the alert message output(Slack).
 The alert output can be configured in the Alertmanager section of the kube-prometheus.yaml.
 In the slack_configs section of the receiver block,
 you can define the template for the alert output.
 The output text also incorporates labels so the info can be dynamically imported from the original
 alert definition(see the Configuring alerting rules how to).

-See https://prometheus.io/docs/alerting/configuration/ and https://prometheus.io/docs/alerting/notifications/ for more details.
+See [Alertmanager configuration](https://prometheus.io/docs/alerting/configuration/) and [Alertmanger notifications](https://prometheus.io/docs/alerting/notifications/) for more details.

 ### Import Custom Grafana Dashboards

-The easiest way to import dashboards, is to manually import the json files in the GUI.
+The easiest way to import dashboards is to manually import the JSON files in the GUI.
-Currently exporting then importing dashboards via the HTTP api doesn't work correctly and requires manual amendments.
+Currently exporting then importing dashboards via the HTTP API doesn't work correctly and requires manual amendments.

 ### Add new dashboards to the auto import job
 To add further custom Grafana dashboards as part of the deployment, a new method of importing dashboards will be developed shortly